verekia/js-stack-from-scratch/tutorial/05-redux-immutable-fetch/README.md

 }
 ```

 Here we pass `redux-thunk` to Redux's `applyMiddleware` function.
 In order for the Redux Devtools to keep working, we also need to use Redux's `compose` function.
-Don't worry too much about this part, just remember that we enhancing Redux with `redux-thunk`.
+Don't worry too much about this part, just remember that we enhance Redux with `redux-thunk`.

 - Update `src/client/app.jsx` like so: